insomniacslk/irc-slack/README.md

 The code quality is currently at the `works-for-me` level.

-NOTE: after Slack turned down their IRC gateway I got a lot of contacts from users of irc-slack to fix and improve it.
+NOTE: after Slack turned down their IRC gateway I got a lot of contacts from users of irc-slack asking me to fix and improve it.
 I didn't expect people to actually use it, but thanks to your feedback I'm now actively developing it again :-)
 Please keep reporting bugs and sending PRs!

 ## How to use it